Before The Somm Chef

+Before starting The Somm Chef in 2020, life looked a lot different.
+So let’s go back to the beginning.
 Born and raised in Minnesota, I’ve always had an itch for travel and adventure.
 Growing up, I thought I was going to become a famous actress and have an Oscar by the time I was 25.
-I’m 27 now and feel like Leonardo DiCaprio – I probably need to realize it’s not going to happen.
+So naturally, Hollywood was where I always wanted to go.

-I went to college in Dallas and graduated with a double major in film and advertising (my parents insisted on getting a “proper” degree, so I got 2).
-I then moved to Los Angeles to pursue my true purpose.
+I went to college in Dallas and graduated with a double major in film and advertising (my parents insisted on getting a “proper” degree).
+After that, I moved to Los Angeles to pursue my “true purpose.”
 However, I was too afraid to try acting.
-I got a job as a receptionist for a movie studio and worked as an assistant in nearly every department there.
+Following that I worked as a receptionist for a movie studio and worked as an assistant in nearly every department there.
 Then I switched jobs to work for a small digital marketing company marketing horror films.

 Culinary school kept coming back into my mind.
 I had taken a croissant making class at a Sur La Table in LA one weekend and something clicked.
 A bug had bitten me and it bit hard.
 I was obsessed with cooking.
 It was a great stress reliever and I saw how happy it could make people.

-To be fair – I had never worked in a kitchen a day in my life.
+So I decided to apply for the Culinary Institute of America.
+I had never worked in a kitchen a day in my life, but nothing had ever made so much sense to me.
 My parents had a good friend who was a chef and heard about what I was doing.
 He offered to mentor me for two weeks in his kitchen before I started culinary school in New York.
 Those two weeks meant so much to me that I ended up working for him for 2 years after I graduated culinary school.

 During the last semester of culinary school, I took the required wine class.
 It changed my life.
 That class, and the professor, opened a whole world that I had never appreciated.
 I had always enjoyed wine, but this went beyond that to really understand it.

 Now I am ready for the next phase.
-I curate custom dining experiences that take place in a client’s home to generate memorable meals with friends and family alike.
+I founded The Somm Chef to curate custom food and wine experiences and wine tastings that take place in a client’s home to generate memorable events with friends and family alike.
 My goal is that these experiences will bring people together in a way that helps them to live in the moment.